 Perspectives from Iranian Anarchists

 This week on The Final Straw we feature a chat with a translator of the Anarchist Union of Afghanistan and Iran to share perspectives from membership in Iran and abroad about resistance to the regime from within, solidarity from abroad, the impact of US Sabre-rattling.
-A transcript of this interview is below, a zine will come soon.

 [00:03:58 – 00:59:39]

 An inspirational movement arose out of the Cold War period among anarchists who found themselves on either side of the international chess-board.
 In the US this was called Neither East Nor West.
 The movement published a journal called On Gogol Boulevard, which after 1990, lived as a column in Profane Existence (an anarcho-punk journal), Fifth Estate and other journals.
 This project seems to have existed for about 15 years, from 1980 to 1994.
 The Final Straw lost the opportunity a few years ago to interview a New Yorker deeply engaged throughout this project, Bob McGlynn, when he passed away.
 He was obviously not the only person involved, but sharing his experience and story is a missed opportunity on our part.
 A link to an article that McGlynn penned about the project will be linked in our show notes.